Blues riffs - 13 Epic Riffs/Licks That Are Must Learns

 Unlike other blue riffs, this relatively difficult to learn as it incorporates a Third Finger rollover that is semi-tricky to learn when playing the 7th fret notes found on strings D and G.

-While practising this riff, you should hold back any temptation to repeat the same action using your first finger on the subsequent two notes.
+While practicing this riff, you should hold back any temptation to repeat the same action using your first finger on the subsequent two notes.

 To play this riff, you need to go back to the Minor Pentatonic Scale, with the most challenging part being the two-fret bend present on the G string which opens the lick.

 For you to successfully pull off this riff while in tune, you need to include the whole step or two-fret bend.